About this policy

 Storage and security of your personal information

 Changes to this policy

-Information about how we handle your credit related information is contained in our Credit Reporting Policy which is available on our website.
+Information about how we handle your credit related information is contained in our Credit Reporting Policy.

-The Bendigo and Adelaide Bank Group recognises the importance of protecting your privacy.
-We are committed to ensuring the continued integrity and security of the personal information you entrust to us.
+We recognise the importance of protecting your privacy and are committed to ensuring the continued integrity and security of the personal information you entrust to us.